-The Program in Cancer Outcomes Research Training (PCORT) is a National Cancer Institute-funded training program.
-PCORT is a two year, curriculum based interdisciplinary research fellowship program that involves faculty from across the entire Dana-Farber/Harvard Cancer Center and affiliated institutions.
-The goal of the program is to train pre- and post-doctoral fellows to become leaders in cancer outcomes research.
-In addition to mentored research experiences, fellows participate in a training curriculum that includes the Harvard School of Public Health/Brigham and Women’s Hospital Program in Clinical Effectiveness, enrollment in a masters degree program at the Harvard School of Public Health, and a tailored, weekly seminar series of didactic and research-in-progress presentations.
-Many additional courses throughout Harvard University are available to fellows on an auditor basis.
+The Program in Cancer Outcomes Research Training (PCORT) was a National Cancer Institute-funded training program that ended June 2017.
+PCORT was a two year, curriculum based interdisciplinary research fellowship program that involved faculty from across the entire Dana-Farber/Harvard Cancer Center and affiliated institutions.
+The goal of the program was to train pre- and post-doctoral fellows to become leaders in cancer outcomes research.
+In addition to mentored research experiences, fellows participated in a training curriculum that includes the Harvard School of Public Health/Brigham and Women’s Hospital Program in Clinical Effectiveness, enrollment in a masters degree program at the Harvard School of Public Health, and a tailored, weekly seminar series of didactic and research-in-progress presentations.
+Many additional courses throughout Harvard University were available to fellows on an auditor basis.